 The first component of this is the SEO Title and when you write your SEO title you need to use the most important keywords for that page.
-For your home page, this will be your primary keywords.
-For your interior pages, this will be your secondary keywords.
+For your home page, these will be your primary keywords.
+For your interior pages, these will be your secondary keywords.

 Your meta description is a quick call to action and should include your keywords found in your SEO title.
 This content is some of the most important to your ability to succeed online.
 A poorly written SEO title or meta description can ruin your chances of optimization.